elizabrock/software-development-curriculum/dotnet/sql-server-setup.md

 ## Installer

+1. Click 'Yes' if asked whether to allow the installer to make changes
-1. Click 'Ok'
+1. Click 'Ok' to extract files
 2. Wait while things extract
 3. Click "New Sql Server stand-alone installation"
 4. Check 'I accept'
 5. Click 'Next'
 6. The installer will run some checks.
-If one of them fails, correct the issue, then restart the installation and return to step 1.
+If one of them fails, click on the failure for details on how to correct the issue and correct the issue.
+Afterwards, restart the installation and return to step 1.

-Wait some more
-Check "Include SQL Server updates"
+7. Check "Use Microsoft Update to check for updates"
-Click "Next"
+8. Click "Next"
+7. Click 'Next'
+9. Another set of checks.
 Wait, wait some more
-Check "I accept the license terms"
+10. The installer will run some checks.
+If one of them fails, click on the failure for details on how to correct the issue and correct the issue.
+Afterwards, restart the installation and return to step 1.

-Click "Next"
+10. Click "Next"
+11. "Please Wait" while more checks are run
+12.
 Click "Select All"
 Click "Next"
 Wait a short while